cmput301-w25/project-bread/README.md

 (Both secrets are available in the team discord)

-It is preferred that you use `Medium Phone API 35` with `Android 15 (VanillaIceCream)` to acheieve the best and most identical results, as all of our work and testing is done on that specific emulator.
+It is preferred that you use `Medium Phone API 35` with `Android 15 (VanillaIceCream)` to achieve the best and most identical results, as all of our work and testing is done on that specific emulator.

 ## Test Instructions